NCCA/NGL/ROADMAP.md

 Will begin to make python 3 the default python API and make the interface more pythonic (and more python 3 so return iterators / objects etc).
 Will still retain python 2 bindings for now.

+## Remove RapidXML for point bake

+Use JSON instead, will need to re-write the demo code